gugs4847/finance-app/README.md

 # finance-app
-An app to track my spending and my investing each month
+An app to track my spending and my investing each month.
+Uses React and SQL.

 # To-do
 - Make a column that shows all spending for a month